 The currency in Ecuador is USD.
 Make sure you bring $20’s and $1 dollar bills (USD) as most places will not take $50 or $100 bills (only the banks).
 Taxi fares are cheap ($2.00 average) and they do not usually have change even for $20 bills.
 Carry lots of $1 bills or coins.

-Initially when coming into Ecuador you can stay for a period of up to 6 months.
+Initially, when coming to Ecuador, you are permitted to stay for a period of up to 90 days on a FREE Tourist Visa that you receive AUTOMATICALLY on arrival to the country - following that you also have the ability to obtain PAID Tourist Visa Extensions that permit an even longer stay in Ecuador.
 If you are planning on moving permanently you will be required to obtain a resident visa.
 There are various options to achieve this.
 It will also be in your best interest if you employ a Residency Attorney.

 I hope this will be of some help for your “Move to Ecuador”